intake24/intake24/apps/docs/developer/testing.md

 ## Admin & Survey apps

-Front-ends use Vue.js Jest implementation, so you can run tests with:
+Front-ends use Vue.js vitest implementation, so you can run tests with:

 ```sh
 pnpm test